-The Timor Reef Fishery operates offshore in a zone covering roughly 8400 nm2 to the north-west of Darwin and targets tropical snappers (Lutjanus spp. and Pristipomoides spp.) using a variety of gear.
+The Timor Reef Fishery operates offshore in a zone covering roughly 8400 nm to the north-west of Darwin and targets tropical snappers (Lutjanus spp. and Pristipomoides spp.) using a variety of gear.
 The majority of the catch is taken using baited traps, but hand lines, droplines and demersal longlines may also be used.
+Trawl gear is also currently being trialled in the fishery.

 The harvest by this fishery is limited through a set of TACs applied to goldband snappers (900 t), red snappers (1300 t) and "group fish" (415 t).
 The composition of these groups is the same as those for the Demersal Fishery.
-A total of 590 t of fishes was harvested by licensees in 2014, with goldband snappers and red snappers constituting most of the harvest (44% and 35% of the total, respectively).
-The total estimated value of the catch in this fishery is \$3.65 million.
+A total of 806 t of fishes was harvested by licensees in 2015, with goldband snappers and red snappers constituting most of the harvest (38 per cent and 31 per cent of the total, respectively) and Mangrove Jack (Lutjanus argentimaculatus) being the primary byproduct species (6 per cent of the total harvest).
+The total estimated value of the catch in this fishery is \$3.6 million.

-Bycatch (by weight) in 2014 was less than 3% of the total harvest.
-Non-retained species included sharks, tropical snappers (Lutjanus spp.), triggerfish (Family Balistidae), catfish (Family Ariidae), Red Bass (Lutjanus bohar) and Chinamanfish (Symphorus nematophorus).
-The proportion and composition of bycatch in this fishery is routinely validated by on-board observers.
+Reported bycatch (by weight) in 2015 was less than 1 per cent of the dropline and trap harvest and the average bycatch recorded by observers for trawl gear in 2015 was 26 per cent.
+Non-retained species included sharks, tropical snappers (Lutjanus spp.), triggerfish (Family Balistidae), Scads (Family Carangidae), Black Tripodfish (Trixiphichthys weberi), Common Saury (Saurida tumbil) and Largehead Hairtail (Trichiurus lepturus).
+On-board observers routinely validate the proportion and composition of bycatch in this fishery.